ingkellswith/studyground/AWS/saaStudy.md

   - 보유 기간 무제한
 - **Storage Auto Scaling**
   - Helps you increase storage on your RDS DB instance dynamically
-  - When RDS detects you are running out of free database storage, it scales automatically
+  - When RDS detects you are running out of free database storage, **it scales automatically**
-  - You have to set Maximum Storage Threshold
+  - **You have to set Maximum Storage Threshold**
   - Useful for applications with unpredictable workloads
 - **Read Replicas**
-  - up to 5 read replicas
+  - up to 5 read replicas : 최대 5개의 replica 생성 가능
   - within az, cross az, cross region
-  - network cost : async replication to different az but same region no fee
+  - network cost : async replication to **different az but same region** no fee
-  - network cost : async replication to different region will fee
+  - network cost : async replication to **different region** will fee
   - replication is async
 - **RDS Multi AZ (Disaster Recovery)**
   - **SYNC replication**